High Priest of Israel: Roles

 The distinguished rank of the high priest is apparent from the fact that his sins are regarded as belonging also to the people.
 He was entrusted with the Urim and Thummim, which were worn in his garments.

 On Yom Kippur, he alone performed the Yom Kippur Temple service, entering the Holy of Holies in the Temple in Jerusalem to atone for himself and for the people.
 Only he could offer the sacrifices for the sins of the entire people in Leviticus 4:16.
 He also offered a meal-offering twice daily, on behalf of himself and the whole priesthood in Leviticus 6:13-15, though the wording of the law is not altogether definite.
 An unintentional killer was required to remain in one of the Cities of Refuge until the death of the high priest, at which point the killer could return home in Numbers 35:25, 28, 32.

 Qualifications

 The high priest alone was anointed with holy anointing oil upon his consecration, hence the title of the "anointed priest" (though in the initial consecration of Aaron and his sons, all of them were anointed).
 The consecration also required wearing the special high priestly vestments for seven days.

-He was permitted to marry only an Israelite virgin.

 He was required to strictly avoid ritual defilement.
 He was forbidden to come in contact with the bodies of the dead, not even those of his parents, according to Leviticus 21:11, unlike regular priests, who may become ritually impure for the death of an immediate relative according to Leviticus 21:1-3.
 He was also forbidden to leave his hair dishevelled or exposed, or to rend his garments as signs of mourning per Leviticus 21:10.
+He was permitted to marry only an Israelite virgin, and was forbidden to have any other sexual contact.